s0meguy1/RougeWifi/README.md

 the AP interface needs to be a wireless interface.

 **To run:**
-Just place all files in /var/www/html/, run the command chown `www-data:www-data ./*` (may want to limit it to the html, js and images if running on a large network) and run:
+Just place all files in /var/www/html/, run the command chown `www-data:www-data ./*` (may want to limit it to the html, js, password.txt and images if running on a large network) and run:
 `wifi.sh wlan0 eth0 {network name}` without brackets and enjoy!